drarwood/bgex/README.md

  * calculate imputation quality scores (INFO-scores)

 The above functions work on a list of individuals and a list of variants.
+Note this version expects layout 2 with compression blocks derived through either zlib or zstd libraries.
+This version has been tested on UK Biobank bgens storing imputed data derived from HRC+UK10 and TOPMed imputation panels.
 ## Options
 ```
     --bgens     -b  [bgen and sample file list]